Knowledge base

 Author: Nikita Razdorsky

-• Heart Center (Ego)—“Prove your worth.”
+• Heart Center (Ego)—“prove your worth”

-• Throat Center—“Say or do it right now.”
+• Throat Center—“say/do it right now”

-• Ajna Center—“Lock your mind and opinion in place.”
+• Ajna Center—“lock your mind and opinion in place”

-• Crown Center—“Find the answer immediately.”
+• Head Center—“find the answer urgently”